 The database content is updated every three months

-with the newest available versions of the source databases.
+with the newest available versions of the source databases; new source databases are integrated at the rate of 1-2 databases per release.

 The functionalities of the ConsensusPathDB web interface are described below.